 Error code Description Action 035-265-0nn Adapter Communication error.
-Update the RAID controller firmware (see "Updating the firmware" on page 147).
-Reseat and, if necessary, replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 139).
+Reseat the RAID controller.
+Replace the RAID controller.
 035-266-0nn Adapter CPU test error.
-Update the RAID controller firmware (see "Updating the firmware" on page 147).
-Reseat and, if necessary, replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 139).
+Reseat the RAID controller.
+Replace the RAID controller.
 035-267-0nn Adapter Local RAM test error.
-Update the RAID controller firmware (see "Updating the firmware" on page 147).
-Reseat and, if necessary, replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 139).
+Reseat the RAID controller.
+Replace the RAID controller.
 035-268-0nn Adapter NVSRAM test error.
-Update the RAID controller firmware (see "Updating the firmware" on page 147).
-Reseat and, if necessary, replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 139).
+Reseat the RAID controller.
+Replace the RAID controller.
 035-269-0nn Adapter Cache test error.
-Update the RAID controller firmware (see "Updating the firmware" on page 147).
-Reseat and, if necessary, replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 139).
+Reseat the RAID controller.
+Replace the RAID controller.
 035-271-0nn Adapter XOR engine test error.
-Update the RAID controller firmware (see "Updating the firmware" on page 147).
-Reseat and, if necessary, replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 139).
+Reseat the RAID controller.
+Replace the RAID controller.
 035-272-0nn Adapter Drive test error.
 Replace the attached drive.
 035-273-0nn Adapter Drive error.
 Replace the attached drive.
 035-274-0nn Adapter Parameters set error.
-Update the RAID controller firmware (see "Updating the firmware" on page 147).
-Reseat and, if necessary, replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 139).
+Reseat the RAID controller.
+Replace the RAID controller.
 035-275-001 Adapter Communication error.
-Update the RAID controller firmware (see "Updating the firmware" on page 147).
-Reseat and, if necessary, replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 139).
+Reseat the RAID controller.
+Replace the RAID controller.
 035-276-001 Adapter CPU test error.
-Update the RAID controller firmware (see "Updating the firmware" on page 147).
-Reseat and, if necessary, replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 139).
+Reseat the RAID controller.
+Replace the RAID controller.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8863, 7362," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8878 and 8879," on page 97 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.